AndreasKarasenko/skollama-docs/CONTRIBUTING.md

 4. Submit a pull request
 ### Additional structure information

+Under `src/app/docs/` you can find the directories for all sub-pages.
+Each sub-page includes a `page.md` that is later rendered with markdoc.
+Simply adjust the mardkown file or create a new folder if you have an additional topic to contribute!

 Under `src/lib/navigation.js` you can find the navigation section.
+New documentation should be included in the links.